-- It is beneficial to change positions often after knee surgery.
+- It is beneficial to change positions often after surgery.
 Alternate sitting, reclining, and lying down approximately every 30 minutes.
-Feel free to move around at home as much as you can tolerate, as we do not want the knee to get stiff. - You will be permitted to drive (automatic transmission) 4 days after surgery as long as you can fully weight bear, are not taking any narcotics and you feel comfortable doing so.
+Feel free to move around at home as much as you can tolerate, as we do not want the knee to get stiff. - You should not drive after surgery if you are taking any narcotics and can not fully weight bear on the right extremity